Colonus (person): Taxation

 Free coloni were responsible for the taxes of the leased land on which they farmed crops and lived.
 They had two options of paying this: either by paying the tax directly to the imperial officials, or they could turn over a lump sum to the landowner.
 If the colonus decided to give the owner the lump sum, or tota summa, the estate owner turned over the appropriate amount to the tax collector and kept the remaining balance as income.
 When a colonus adscripticius signed a contract to work for the landowner indefinitely, the landowner was then forced to take responsibility for the taxes that the farmer would have paid if he was just a tenant leasing the land.
 Free tenants paid their own taxes to the government.
 The person who housed the adscripticius had the use of his labor, so they were liable for his taxes.

-During the fourth and fifth centuries, the leasing contracts were very professional and had strict requirements.
-Tenancy agreements had to be formally registered in the municipal tax rolls, and had to include the tenant's name, a particular plot of land, and the landowner's name.
-The tenant was then added to the tax roll for that specific field and could therefore be identified as part of the chain of responsibility for that area of land.
+During the fourth and fifth centuries, the leasing contracts were very formal and had strict requirements.
+Tenancy agreements had to be registered in the municipal tax rolls, and had to include the tenant's name, a particular plot of land, and the landowner's name.
+The tenant was then added to the tax roll for that specific field and could therefore be identified as part of the chain of responsibility for that parcel of land.
 Being registered in the imperial or municipal tax rolls also provided additional benefits.
-Tenants that were registered taxpayers were lawfully protected against eviction and the raising of their rents.
+Tenants who were registered taxpayers were lawfully protected against eviction and the raising of their rents.